AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Single-row operations.md

     |Parameter|Description|
     |---------|-----------|
     |table\_name|The name of the table.|
-    |condition|You can use conditional update to set row existence conditions or column-based conditions.
+    |condition|You can use conditional update to set a row existence condition or columns-based conditions for the row.
 For more information, see [Configure conditional update](/intl.en-US/SDK Reference/PHP SDK/Table operations/Configure conditional update.md).    -   row\_existence: the row existence condition.

 **Note:**